AndriyLin/CheckViaSP/spcheckdraft.md

 	sp => H? success

-*	(15) only increase set GREY, those already in GREY are not affected
+*	MarkGrey: only increase set GREY, those already in GREY are not affected
-*	(16) only set an obj to BLACK, those already in GREY U BLACK are not affected
+*	MarkBlack: only set an obj to BLACK, those already in GREY U BLACK are not affected
-*	(17)
+*	RemoveGrey:

 		// the "x.f |-> old" branch is independent with respect to GREY(o), thus only consider the other branch